Quick Start

 Step 3: Preview your applet

-You should now see an input called date on the right sidebar.
-Choose a date and click Run.
-You should see the day of the week that date falls on in the output section below.
+on the right sidebar.
+Choose a date and click ▷ Run.
+The resulting output is the day of the week for the date that you chose.

 Step 4: Deploy and share your applet